dylanrstewart/rlm-chat-poc/README.md

 # RLM Chat POC

-A proof-of-concept Recursive Language Model (RLM) platform.
+A proof-of-concept Recursive Language Model (RLM) platform with a Fallout Pip-Boy terminal aesthetic.
 Upload documents, organize into knowledge bases, and query using an RLM-powered chat where the LLM autonomously writes Python code to retrieve and process your data.

 ## Architecture